-History 199 Descriptions: Spring 2017
+History 199 Descriptions: Fall 2017

 The purpose of this course is not to cover a certain amount of ground, but to introduce students to the nature of historical interpretation.
-To do that, individual instructors will choose a topic that will show students the various ways historians interpret their evidence and allow them to practice interpretation on their own.
+To do that, individual instructors will chose a topic that will show students the various ways historians interpret their evidence and allow them to practice interpretation on their own.
 Whatever the topic, the central aim is for students to come away from the course with a better understanding of the nature and limits of historical evidence, the various legitimate ways of approaching it, and the art of making persuasive claims about it.

 - The Gilded Age.
+Galgano.
 An exploration of aspects of U.S. history in the last third of the nineteenth century.
 Often called, after Mark Twain, the “Gilded Age,” it conjures simultaneously images of splendor and corruption.
 Life in the United States was contradictory, at once imperial, reformative, corporate, urban, optimistic, violent, recreational, regressive, innovative, and disillusioned.
 The course examines the transformative effects these contradictions had on people in America and what people did to create or combat these transformations.
 A leading question will be that posed by Twain about the period: “Sometimes I wonder whether the world is being run by smart people who are putting us on or by imbeciles who really mean it.”

 - The Great War in the Middle East.
 An exploration of the social, cultural, political, and medical history and consequences of the Great War (1914-1918) on soldiers and civilians in the Middle East.
 The conflict destroyed the Ottoman order; and, while it led to the end of the Caliphate and the emergence of nation-states across the region, it also transformed concepts of identity, notions of religion, and patterns of authority.

-- Liberty vs. Security: Free Speech from Jefferson to Lincoln.
+- Liberty vs Security: Political Speech from Jefferson to Lincoln.
 An examination of how the meaning of free speech in America changed from the Revolution to the Civil War, when Americans argued about the proper role of dissent in a republic and grappled with how to determine whether speech was acceptable or endangered the nation.
 Topics addressed will include the role of dissent, the limits on speech (written and spoken) in times of peace and war, and the efforts to balance liberty with order, and security.

 - Lincoln.
 A study of Abraham Lincoln’s life in the broader historical perspective of the western movement, social mobility, party politics, the legal profession, the sectional crisis, and the Civil War.
 Roughly equal time is devoted to Lincoln’s pre-presidential and Civil War years.

 - Slavery in Virginia.
-An exploration of the history of slavery in Virginia, from the beginnings of African chattel slavery through gradual emancipation in the United States.
+An exploration of the history of slavery in Early America, from the beginnings of African chattel slavery through gradual emancipation in the United States.
 In the first half of the course, students will consider the varied kinds of evidence that historians have used to tell the story of slavery, from ships logs and plantation records to slave narratives and material culture.
 The second half will be devoted to applying this knowledge to an in-depth study of primary sources related to slavery in Virginia.
 Throughout the course, primary and secondary sources will be paired to show how historians locate, interpret, and write about slavery’s archive.